In this post, I’m going to walk you through this super cute and easy project for creating a DIY Spring Wreath for your front door.

 Make sure you have a plan before you begin using your glue gun because once your decorations are glued, there’s no changing up the design.

-Using my wire cutters, I cut the stems off the artificial flowers all the way to the base of the back of each flower.
+Using my wire cutters, I cut the stems off the colorful flowers all the way to the base of the back of each flower.

 I then added hot glue to the center of the back of the flower and pressed it onto my wreath.